d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 ---
-title: 'Speed up your Angular Schematics development with useful helper functions'
+title: 'Speed up your Angular schematics development with useful helper functions'
-description: 'Angular CLI Schematics offer us a way to add, scaffold and update app-related files and modules.
+description: 'Angular CLI schematics offer us a way to add, scaffold and update app-related files and modules.
 In this article I will guide you through some common but currently undocumented helper functions you can use to achieve your goal.'
 published: true
 author:
   name: 'Danny Koppenhagen'